David Saint-Jacques to set Canadian record for longest single spaceflight

 Published Monday, June 24, 2019 4:06AM EDT

-LONGUEUIL, Que. -- David Saint-Jacques is set to return to Earth on Monday after more than six months aboard the International Space Station.
+LONGUEUIL, Que. -- David Saint-Jacques was on his way back to Earth on Monday after more than six months aboard the International Space Station.

-The Canadian astronaut will join NASA astronaut Anne McClain and Russian cosmonaut Oleg Kononenko aboard a Soyuz capsule that's expected to land just before 11 p.m.
-ET.

 - WATCH LIVE: Expedition 59 prepares to leave the ISS